-- (5) A decision by the Minister to accept a retail service determination recommendation under Subsections (3) or (4) has effect from the later of - (a) the date of its publication in the National Gazette; or - (b) such later date as is specified in the terms of the retail service determination. - (6) If the Minister rejects NICTA's recommendation, the Minister shall publish reasons for the rejection. - (7) Subject to Subsection (9), the Head of State, acting on advice, may make regulations before 31 December 2011 not inconsistent with this Act, prescribing the terms of any retail service determination for the whole or any part of any retail services supplied by a particular operator licensee. - (8) Any retail services prescribed in any regulations under Subsection (7) are taken to have been subjected to a retail service determination by the Minister under this Section on the terms set out in the regulations, but any such retail service determination can be amended or revoked by a decision of the Minister under this Section, notwithstanding the terms of the regulations. - (9) Any retail service determination under regulations made under Subsection (7) shall expire on the earlier of - (a) three (3) years after the regulations take effect; or - (b) the date at which the Minister makes a decision under this Section following a recommendation by NICTA under Section 159 in respect of that retail service; or - (c) the date on which NICTA has completed its public inquiry pursuant to Subsection (8) for that retail service and has concluded that no retail service determination should be made. - (10) NICTA shall use all reasonable endeavours to hold a public inquiry under Section 157 before the date two (2) years after the Succession Date as to whether the whole or any part of the following retail services or any similar retail services (without limitation) should be subject to a retail service determination and, if so, the form of that determination - (a) any retail services supplied by a particular operator licensee the subject of regulations made under Subsection (7); and - (b) any retail services supplied by a particular operator licensee that NICTA considers have experienced abnormal price increases in the twelve (12) month period following the Succession Date.
+- (c) revoke an existing retail service determination, the revocation must be published in the National Gazette. - (4) If the Minister does not, within sixty (60) days after receiving the retail service determination recommendation, make a decision to accept or reject that recommendation, then the Minister is taken, at the end of that sixty (60) day period, to have decided to accept that recommendation and Subsection (3) applies. - (5) A decision by the Minister to accept a retail service determination recommendation under Subsections (3) or (4) has effect from the later of - (a) the date of its publication in the National Gazette; or - (b) such later date as is specified in the terms of the retail service determination. - (6) If the Minister rejects NICTA's recommendation, the Minister shall publish reasons for the rejection. - (7) Subject to Subsection (9), the Head of State, acting on advice, may make regulations before 31 December 2011 not inconsistent with this Act, prescribing the terms of any retail service determination for the whole or any part of any retail services supplied by a particular operator licensee. - (8) Any retail services prescribed in any regulations under Subsection (7) are taken to have been subjected to a retail service determination by the Minister under this Section on the terms set out in the regulations, but any such retail service determination can be amended or revoked by a decision of the Minister under this Section, notwithstanding the terms of the regulations. - (9) Any retail service determination under regulations made under Subsection (7) shall expire on the earlier of - (a) three (3) years after the regulations take effect; or - (b) the date at which the Minister makes a decision under this Section following a recommendation by NICTA under Section 159 in respect of that retail service; or - (c) the date on which NICTA has completed its public inquiry pursuant to Subsection (8) for the retail service and has concluded that no retail service determination should be made. - (10) NICTA shall use all reasonable endeavours to hold a public inquiry under Section 157 before the date two (2) years after the Succession Date as to whether the whole or any part of the following retail services or any similar retail services (without limitation) should be subject to a retail service determination and, if so, the form of that determination -

+- (a) any retail services supplied by a particular Operator licensee the subject of regulations made under Subsection (7); and - (b) any retail services supplied by a particular operator licensee that NICTA considers have experienced abnormal price increases in the twelve (12) month period following the Succession Date.